Mohaymen-Ghanaem/Chocolate_sales_analysis/README.md

 # Chocolate_sales_analysis
-Analysis of chocolate sales across different countires and sales people.
-Breakdown of where the most profit was made, and who generated it, as well as the best selling products
+#About the project
+This project utilizes SQL to analyze a dataset of chocolate sales across different countries and products.
+The queries are to address the following questions:
+-Profit of each country for each year
+- Most sold-out product
+-Salesperson making the most sales